 Financial Eligibility for Ongoing Funding

 The individual is required to meet all eligibility criteria to continue to receive funding.
-The learner will also be required to make acceptable progress and successfully proceed with their Service Plan.
+The learner will also be required to make acceptable progress.

 An individual who is seeking funding for part-time training is expected to: